• Skip to primary navigation

 There are many delicious ways to serve this honey glazed ham so I’ve included some suggestions.

 • This ham can be eaten as a snack.
-Pair it with foods such as cheeses, olives or grapes for a delicious filling snack.
+Pair it with foods such as cheeses, olives or grapes for a delicious festive snack.

-• It can be served as part of a main course with some potatoes and vegetables.
+• Serve as part of a main course with some potatoes and vegetables.

-• It can be used as part of the Christmas dinner to accompany your turkey.
+• Serve as part of the Christmas dinner to accompany your turkey.
 Like turkey, it goes perfect with cranberry sauce.

-• If hosting it can be sliced and served as part of a buffet.
+• Slice and serve as part of a buffet.

-• It is delicious in a salad with boiled eggs.
+• Serve it in a salad with boiled eggs.

-• Perfect served in sandwiches with salad and mayonnaise.
+• Add to sandwiches with salad and mayonnaise.

 Honey Glazed Ham in roasting tin.